girishji/fmk/README.md

 # FreeMK
-Port QMK firmware to use FreeRTOS for optical keyboards
+Port QMK firmware to use FreeRTOS for optical keyboards.
+Hard real time guarantees enforced in scheduling algorithm.